On the density of strongly minimal algebraic vector fields: Introduction

+where $v^{[1]}$ is an algebraic vector field on the cotangent bundle $T^\ast X$ linear on the fibers.
+The algebraic vector field $v^{[1]}$ is constructed ``by prolongation of $v$'' using the partial connection along $v$ on the sheaf $\Theta_X$ of vector fields on $X$ defined by the Lie-bracket of a vector field with our distinguished vector field $v$.
+The relevance of these prolongations for model-theoretic purposes goes back to the proof of the canonical base property in $\mathrm{DCF}_0$ from \cite{Pillay-Ziegler}.
+They also play an important role in the definition of the Malgrange pseudogroup of an algebraic vector field, see \cite{Casale-Davy} for example.

-defined by Lie bracket of a vector field with our distinguished vector field $v$.
-The main result of Section 3 is the following minimality criterion based on the absence of {\em invariant horizontal irreducible subvarieties} --- which are the closed irreducible subvarieties of $\P(T^\ast X)$ projecting surjectively on $X$ and invariant under the first prolongation of the vector field $v$ --- in the first projective prolongation of an algebraic vector field.
+The main result of Section 3 is the following minimality criterion based on the absence of {\em invariant horizontal irreducible subvarieties} in $\P(T^\ast X)$.
+They are the closed $\P(v^{[1]})$-invariant irreducible subvarieties of $\P(T^\ast X)$.

-\begin{thmx}[Theorem \ref{theorem-minimality}] Let $(X,v)$ be an algebraic vector field with reduced singularities\footnote{By an algebraic vector field with reduced singularities, we mean an algebraic vector field $(X,v)$ whose singular locus $\mathrm{Sing}(v)$, consisting of the points $x \in X$ where the vector field $v$ vanishes, has codimension $\geq 2$ in $X$.} where $X$ is a smooth algebraic variety of dimension $n \geq 2$.
-Assume that
+\begin{thmx}[Theorem \ref{theorem-minimality}] Let $(X,v)$ be an algebraic vector field where $X$ is a smooth algebraic variety of dimension $n \geq 2$.
+Assume that either $n \geq 3$ or $n = 2$ and $(X,v)$ does not admit a nontrivial rational first integral.

-If the first prolongation of $(X,v)$ is {\em quasi-minimal} then the generic type of $(X,v)$ is minimal. \end{thmx}
+If the first prolongation of $(X,v)$ is {\em quasi-irreducible} then the generic type of $(X,v)$ is minimal. \end{thmx}

-Here, we say that the first prolongation of $(X,v)$ is quasi-minimal if $(\P(T^\ast X), v^{[1]})$ admits {\em exactly one} proper invariant horizontal subvariety --- which is necessarily an hypersurface --- and that we call the {\em canonical invariant hypersurface} of $(\P(T^\ast X), \P(v^{[1]}))$ (see below).
-Using Schwarzian equations, we also show that the converse of Theorem C does not hold and describe a Galois-theoretic counterpart of Theorem C (Theorem \ref{theorem-C-Galois}).
+Here, we say that the first prolongation of $(X,v)$ is quasi-irreducible if $\P(T^\ast X)$ admits {\em exactly one} proper $\P(v^{[1]})$-invariant horizontal subvariety.
+In that case, it is always an hypersurface that we call the {\em canonical invariant hypersurface} of $(\P(T^\ast X), \P(v^{[1]}))$ which is described in greater details below.
+We also obtain a Galois-theoretic version of Theorem D (Theorem \ref{theorem-C-Galois}) and show that, in dimension greater or equal to three, the converse of Theorem D does not hold.